BSidesSF/bsidessf.github.io/_pages/privacy.md

 If you are interested in turning on your browser's privacy and Do Not Track settings, the [Do Not Track](http://donottrack.us/) website has browser-specific instructions.

-## Volunteer Registration - CERVIS
+## Volunteer Registration - Timecounts

-BSidesSF via its provider CERVIS collects the following information from volunteers:
+BSidesSF via its provider Timecounts collects the following information from volunteers:

 * Name